dabit3/vue-graphql-appsync/README.md

 yarn || npm install
 ```

-4. Create a new AppSync Project with the following schema:
+4. create a new AppSync Project with the following schema:

 [Video walkthrough](https://www.youtube.com/watch?v=0Xbt7VqkJNc) (replace Todo with Task, and fetchTodos with fetchTasks), or go to [AWS AppSync](https://aws.amazon.com/appsync/) if you already are familiar with how to create the correct schema.